collective/collective.checktranslated/README.rst

 Introduction
 ============

-This products make a table with all your content and their translation.
-You have a link in plone control panel.
+This products add a symptom to collective.jekyll.
+This symptom check if objects are translated in all other language(s) of Plone.